FabFilter Pro-Q 4 online help

 From left to right, the following settings are available:

-• The gain knob sets the gain in dB of the selected bands between -30 and +30 dB.
-This setting is only used for Bell and Shelving filter types.
+- The gain knob sets the gain in dB of the selected bands between -30 and +30 dB.
+This setting is only used for Bell, Shelving and Flat Tilt filter types.

 Note: Because there are different interpretations of Q values in various EQ plug-ins and scientific papers, we have chosen the value 1 to correspond to the default bandwidth.
 For the shelf filters, the internal Q values are chosen such that they result in a good range of shelf shapes.
 Keep this in mind when trying to reproduce the filter shapes of another EQ plug-in in Pro-Q: the interpretation of the Q values might not be the same.